SaviorDT/personal_site_backend/api_document.md

 - All folder and file paths support nested directory structures
 - Authentication is optional for storage operations.
-- User have their own storage if they logged in and they share a storage with all users whether they logged in or not.
+- User have their own storage if they logged in and they share a storage with other users if they did not log in.
 - Folder and file names are case-sensitive
 - The `*folder_path` and `*file_path` parameters capture the entire path after `/folder/` or `/file/`